 Komprise announces the results of its second annual survey on unstructured data management, highlighting demand for cloud file storage, user self-service and big data analytics workflows.

 Have we reached the unstructured data tipping point?
 With global data volumes careening into the zettabytes, enterprise IT leaders are feeling the pains of complexity from data growth across hybrid data storage silos and the spiraling costs to manage it all.
-In our latest survey of IT leaders, the Komprise 2022 State of Unstructured Data Management, we uncovered some key trends as relates to data growth, data storage, data management and data analytics.
+In our latest survey of IT leaders, the Komprise 2022 State of Unstructured Data Management, we uncovered some key trends as related to data growth, data storage, data management and unstructured data analytics.
 You can download the full report here.

-Data Growth & Spending
+Unstructured Data Growth & Spending Trends

 - More than 50% of organizations are managing 5PB or more of data, compared with less than 40% in 2021.